© David G Sheppard 2007-2026. All photographs are copyright of Jadela Juniors and reproduced by permission.

 Routine childhood immunisations

-For vaccine supply information for the childhood programme please visit the government
+For vaccine supply information for the childhood programme please visit the government website and

-website and check vaccine update for all other vaccine supply information.
+check vaccine update for all other vaccine supply information.

 Prevent Duty

 Protecting children from extremism and radicalisation: the prevent duty.
-Government
+Government Departmental

-Departmental advice for schools and childcare providers on preventing children and young
+advice for schools and childcare providers on preventing children and young people from being drawn

-people from being drawn into terrorism.
+into terrorism.

 Promoting Fundamental British Values (FBV)

-It is everyone’s responsibility to promote and adhere to the values identified for our country
+It is everyone’s responsibility to promote and adhere to the values identified for our country under the

-under the ethos of what it means to be British.
+ethos of what it means to be British.

 Safeguarding Children Partnership

-Safeguarding and promoting the welfare of children is a shared responsibility and a high
+Safeguarding and promoting the welfare of children is a shared responsibility and a high priority for

-inter-agency working to safeguard and promote the welfare of children’.
-This includes
+safeguard and promote the welfare of children’.
+This includes protecting children from abuse and

-protecting children from abuse and neglect and ensuring that they grow up safely, having the
+neglect and ensuring that they grow up safely, having the best life chances to enter adulthood

-Partnership can be contacted from this link.
-HSPC Contacts.
+successfully.
+Hampshire Safeguarding Children Partnership can be contacted from this link.
+HSPC

 NSPCC

-The NSPCC website offers excellent information, advice and Support for Parents, carers and
+The NSPCC website offers excellent information, advice and Support for Parents, carers and all those

 Here are a few of the many areas covered by NSPCC.